hujun1413/hujun1413.github.io/_posts/OSLab/驱动/Fail-Recovery.md

+ADFI injects multiple faults in each test case.
+The advantage is that much more configuration and error handling code can be covered to detect more bugs.

 R. Banabic and G. Candea.
 Fast black-box testing of system recovery code.
 In Proceedings of the 7th European conference on Computer Systems, pages 281-294, 2012.